parhampb/meme-qc/README.md

 This allows the scheduler to invoke the gcp function through an authenticated method

-The second is `gh-builder`, it is setup with the following roles: `roles/cloudfunctions.developer, roles/iam.serviceAccountUser`
+The second is `gh-builder`, it is setup with the following role: `roles/cloudfunctions.developer`

+The following cli command needs to run after the above service account is created:

+`gcloud iam service-accounts add-iam-policy-binding <PROJECT_ID>@appspot.gserviceaccount.com \
+--member="serviceAccount:gh-builder@<PROJECT_ID>.iam.gserviceaccount.com" \
+--role=roles/iam.serviceAccountUser`

 This allows the GH Actions to deploy the functions through the gcloud cli